 We've made operational changes during the Covid-19 pandemic to ensure we continue to regulate nurses, midwives and nursing associates effectively during the Covid-19 pandemic.

 Our office buildings are closed to visitors until further notice.

-We can’t accept fitness to practise referrals while our offices remain closed, so please use our online referral forms instead.
+We can't accept fitness to practise referrals by post while our offices remain closed, so please use our online referral forms instead.
 For any other correspondence, please contact us by email rather than post.

 Our contact centre remains open to answer calls and emails from 08:00–17:45, Monday to Friday (excluding bank holidays).